A Little Corny

 I’m sparing you all the fermentation science about lactic acid, and sauerkraut being a probiotic wonderland.
 There are a gazillion articles about that, I just want you to make it cuz iz good.

-Fun In The Southwest
+Fun In the Southwest

 IMG_1721